 All securities, other than securities held by the respective trustees for the benefit of the bondholders, were held by the Corporation or its agents in the Corporation's name.
 Bond program investments are held by the trustee of the applicable program.

 All investment transactions are recorded on the trade date.
-Investments, other than purpose investments, which are reported at fair value at October 31, 2019, were as follows:
+Investments, other than purpose investments, which are reported at fair value as of October 31, 2021, were as follows: